OHDSI/KnowledgeBase/LAERTES/PubMed/README.md

    pmSearch2rdf.py to convert the results to an RDF Open Data Annotation graph.
 Please see the NOTES below.

+   NOTE: if the output has to be transferred to a remote location, the following approach is recommended (set up .ssh/config if using public/private keys):

+   $ rsync -e ssh -av --progress --partial drug-hoi-pubmed-mesh.ntt  user@remote-server:<destination folder>/drug-hoi-pubmed-mesh.nt

 4. The RDF graph is loaded into an endpoint and script writeLoadablePubMedMeSHCounts.py generates "tinyurls" for queries against the RDF dataset to support the "drill down" use case.